 HL-hinges are the same as H-hinges but with one leaf shaped like an "L".
 This is used when the door or the moving part is heavier.

 Heavy duty hinges can be of any hinge design but with an added thickness to the material making it stronger.
 These hinges can be mortised, surface mounted, or welded depending on the application.

 This type of hinge features an offset from the pin.
 The leaf is formed in a way to create the offset and allow overlaying making it suitable for narrow frames and small clearances.
 Institutional hinges can be designed to allow an end play of 270°.

 Lift-off hinges, like flag hinges, have male and female leaves in which the male leaf has a permanent pin attached.
 The leaf length of lift-off hinges can be the same as the length of the pin, unlike the flag hinge.

 Living hinges are different from the other types since it does not rely on knuckles and pins for attachment.
 It is made from the rigid body itself where a portion is cut or thinned to allow bending.
-This type of hinges is usually seen in plastic containers and packaging materials.
+This type of hinge is usually seen in plastic containers and packaging materials.
 Since these hinges are made of plastic, they are inherently protected from corrosion.
 Polyethylene and polypropylene are the best materials for containers with living hinges because of their excellent fatigue resistance.

 An offset hinge is a modified butt hinge primarily used to increase the width of doorways.
 The design is similar to an institutional hinge.
 Opening the door at a 90° angle sets the door about two inches from the doorway, leaving more space for passage.
 This simple modification of a butt hinge is a cost-effective way for increasing access space as compared to dismantling and constructing a wider doorway.